devSupporters/volder-doc/docs/api/basics.md

 ```

 :::info
-you can use other types that volder support in `type` config as a `Function`.
+You can use other types that volder support in `type` config as a `Function`.

 ```js
 import { singleVolder, Email } from "volder";